AestheticDreamsAI/PiperLing/README.md

 # PiperLing

-PiperLing is a powerful open-source interpreter AI based on Piper TTS, Ollama (LLama3), and C#.
+PiperLing is a powerful open-source interpreter AI based on Piper TTS, Ollama (example: LLama3) or GPT4o, and C#.
 Designed to provide simple and fast real-time speech translation and synthesis.

 ## Features